Unification Church: Blessing ceremony

 The first Blessing ceremony was held in 1961 for 36 couples in Seoul, South Korea by the Moons shortly after their own marriage in 1960.
 All the couples were members of the church.
 Moon matched all of the couples except 12 who were already married to each other before joining the church.
 This was Moon's second marriage.
 In 1945 he married Sun Kil Choi.
 They had a son in 1946 and divorced in 1954.

 Later Blessing ceremonies were larger in scale but followed the same pattern.
 All participants were HSA-UWC members and Moon matched most of the couples.
-In 1982 the first large scale Blessing (of 2,000 couples) outside of Korea took place in Madison Square Garden, New York City.
+In 1982 the first large-scale Blessing (of 2,000 couples) outside of Korea took place in Madison Square Garden, New York City.
 In 1988, Moon matched 2,500 Korean members with Japanese members for a Blessing ceremony held in Korea, partly in order to promote unity between the two nations.

-Moon's practice of matching couples was very unusual in both Christian tradition and in modern Western culture and attracted much attention and controversy.
-The Blessing ceremonies have attracted a lot of attention in the press and in the public imagination, often being labeled "mass weddings".
-However, in most cases the Blessing ceremony is not a legal wedding ceremony.
+Moon's practice of matching couples was very unusual in both Christian tradition and modern Western culture and attracted much attention and controversy.
+The Blessing ceremonies have attracted a lot of attention in the press and in the public imagination, often being labeled "mass weddings."
+However, in most cases, the Blessing ceremony is not a legal wedding ceremony.
 Some couples are already married and those that are engaged are later legally married according to the laws of their own countries.
-The New York Times referred to a 1997 ceremony for 28,000 couples as a "marriage affirmation ceremony", adding: "The real weddings were held later in separate legal ceremonies."
+The New York Times referred to a 1997 ceremony for 28,000 couples as a "marriage affirmation ceremony," adding: "The real weddings were held later in separate legal ceremonies."

 Mary Farrell Bednarowski says that marriage is "really the only sacrament" in the Unification movement.
 Unificationists therefore view singleness as "not a state to be sought or cultivated" but as preparation for marriage.
 Pre-marital celibacy and marital faithfulness are emphasized.
-Adherents may be taught to "abstain from intimate relations for a specified time after marriage".
+Adherents may be taught to "abstain from intimate relations for a specified time after marriage."
 The church does not give its marriage blessing to same-sex couples.

 Moon has emphasized the similarity between Unification views of sexuality and evangelical Christianity, "reaching out to conservative Christians in this country in the last few years by emphasizing shared goals like support for sexual abstinence outside of marriage, and opposition to homosexuality."
 Since 2001 couples Blessed by Moon have been able to arrange marriages for their own children, without his direct guidance.
-Also some Unification Church members have married partners who are not church members.
+Also, some Unification Church members have married partners who are not church members.